codemancers/invoker/index.md

 {% highlight bash %}
 ~> sudo invoker setup # read below if you are migrating from Pow
 {% endhighlight %}

+This feature has been well tested to work on both `OSX` and `Linux` (Mainly Ubuntu and derivatives for now).

 If you decide to remove Invoker, you can remove things installed by Invoker using command